An easy guide to choose the right coffee blend for you.

 A | Short answer, all of our coffee blend components are super high-quality.
 There’s a generally agreed-upon grading standard for Arabica coffee, and all of the coffee we purchase is at the tippy top of that scale.
 Our job is to honor the coffee, and in turn honor the human effort that went into its cultivation, production, and processing.
 Sometimes, individually fantastic coffees can produce a blend that’s greater than the sum of its parts.
 Think of any superhero team -- clearly, their individual talents are not wasted by working together.

 Q | What’s the best way to brew a blend?

 A | The best way to brew a coffee blend is, however you like to brew it!
 Each of our coffee blends is designed with versatility in mind, but they all have their individual strengths.
 Vancouver, our decaf coffee, makes a great shot of espresso, while The 1950, our Ethiopian coffee blend, yields a pourover with notes of peach and warm spice.
 Paired with steamed milk, Sermon tastes like a slice of hot blueberry pie, and Seabright shines served from a french press at the breakfast table.
 Just get out there and experiment!

 If you’re still stuck on which coffee blend to choose, we’d be happy to help make a recommendation!
-Shoot us an email or give us a ring (831) 464-8141.
+Shoot us an email or give us a ring at (831) 464-8141.